-As the name suggests, Stop Journey terminates the execution of a journey from the point at which the user positions it.
-Stop Journey can be placed between the simple actions, conditioning actions, or looping actions as per the user's business requirement.
+As the name suggests, Stop Journey terminates the execution of a journey after a specific step number; where the Stop Journey is positioned.
+The actions below the Stop Journey are left untouched.
+Stop Journey can be placed between the simple actions, conditions, or looping actions as per the user's business requirement.
 It's meaningless to use Stop Journey after the last action of a journey because the journey automatically ends when the last action gets executed successfully.

 For a better understanding of the working of Stop Journey, here's a small use case illustrated.

 "Whenever a new issue gets created in GitHub, log a ticket in Freshdesk.
 At the same time, send an email via Gmail to the manager highlighting the status of the ticket and maintain a personal record of the email communication in Google Sheets."